GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Most_Miserable_Person/Most_Miserable_Person.md

 Helen says she tried to read Finnegans Wake in graduate school.
 Helen then tells Carol: if you make just *one person happy*

-1. Helen: "It's probably great"
+1. Helen: "It's probably great.
+I don't know."

-2. Helen: "It made me *miserable* trying to get through it"
+2. Helen: "All I know is it made me *miserable* trying to get through it."

-3. Helen: "I figure... if you make even *one person* happy, maybe that is not art"
+3. Helen: "I figure... if you make even *one person* happy, maybe that's not art."

 &nbsp;